AlexLupo5/CSC212-Term-Project/README.md

     ```

 9. After creating your data sets in the txt file(s), drag each text file into the cmake folder `cmake-build-debug` located on the left side of the project.
-10. Next navigate to the top right of your project in clion and locate the three dots next to the debug button
+10. Next navigate to the top right of your project in CLion and locate the three dots next to the debug button
 11. Click on the three dots followed by `Edit...` where you can then input up to three text file inputs in program arguments:

     Ex: test1.txt test2.txt test3.txt